Prevent chronic wasting disease

 Any unwanted parts must be disposed of at a facility authorized to receive animal waste or parts.

-- parts are in temporary transit through Ontario enroute to another province or state
+- the parts are temporarily in transit enroute to another province or state

-- parts are kept in a sealed container from which nothing can escape
+- all parts are kept in a sealed container from which nothing can escape

-- container is labeled with the location where the imported parts came from
+- the sealed container is labelled with the location where the cervid parts came from